streptomyces/advancedR/README.md

 # then the returned value may be printed on the console.
 # invisible()

-# Some functions used primarily for their side-effects
+# Some functions are used primarily for their
-# rather than their return value.
+# side-effects rather than their return value.

 # User defined functions.